flocked/AdvancedCollectionTableView-iOS/README.md

 Use a cell registration to register table cell views with your table view and configure each cell for display.

-The following example creates a cell registration for cells of type `UITableViewCell`.
-Each cells textfield displays its item.
+The following example creates a cell registration for cells of type `UITableViewCell` and string items.
+Each cells textfield displays its item string.

 ```swift
 let cellRegistration = UITableView.CellRegistration<UITableViewCell, String> { cell, indexPath, string in